The Unification Principle of Heroism

 I argue here that heroism’s primary aim is to unify people.
 The dictionary’s definition of “unify” is to take actions that make people united and whole.

 First, to unify is to unite people.
 Early in the COVID-19 crisis, ER nurse Allison Swendsen took a moving photo of an elderly man holding a sign at a window, thanking healthcare workers for saving his wife.

 These heroes allowed this woman to reunite with her husband.
 Heroism always involves bringing people together.

 Second, to unify is to promote wholeness, the mark of health and well-being.
 We can see that all heroic actions during this COVID-19 pandemic are aimed at reducing suffering and promoting the health and well-being of individuals and society.
 Heroes strive to promote the wholeness of all people, not just some of them.
-Heroism is always all-inclusive.
+Heroism is all-inclusive.